-Through SEGITTUR, the Secretariat of State for Tourism is heading the Smart Destinations project, a pioneering international initiative aimed at implementing a new model to improve competitiveness and the development of a tourism based on governance and co-responsibility.
+Through SEGITTUR, the Secretariat of State for Tourism is heading the Smart Smart Tourist Destination project, a pioneering international initiative aimed at implementing a new model to improve competitiveness and the development of a tourism based on governance and co-responsibility.

 This initiative, which grew out of the 2012-2015 National Integrated Tourism Plan, provides the necessary mechanisms to facilitate the rapid incorporation of innovations in destinations.